Chandra0505/campus-advisor-training-fahro/README.md

 ## When you are finished

-Once you have completed the mandatory Modules 1-4 you are welcome to apply to be a Certified Campus Advisor.
-Certified Campus advisors join a community of educator leaders who champion industry tools in their classroom.
-Campus Advisors join a collaborative network that allows them to learn from their peers, but also share what they are doing in their classrooms.
+Once you have completed the mandatory Modules 1-4, you are welcome to apply to be a Certified Campus Advisor.
+Certified Campus advisors join a community of educator leaders who champion industry tools in their classrooms.
+Campus Advisors join a collaborative network that allows them to learn from their peers but also share what they are doing in their classes.
 Campus Advisors also receive professional development support from GitHub.

 [Become a Certified Campus Advisor](https://airtable.com/shr6ZHMoHOb9kBupY)